Tigran Hekekyan

 Tigran Hekekyan (Տիգրան Հեքեքյան, /hy/, born 17 August 1959) is an Armenian conductor and music professor.
 He is the founder, artistic director, and principal conductor of the Little Singers of Armenia choir, as well as the founder and president of the Armenian Little Singers International Association.
 Hekekyan is a professor of conducting at the Yerevan Komitas State Conservatory.
-He also serves as the director of the Sayat-Nova Music School.
+He also served as the director of the Sayat-Nova Music School until August 14, 2024.

 Biography

 Hekekyan is a graduate of the Sayat-Nova Music School (1975, Piano Department) and Romanos Melikian Music College (1979, Choral Department) in Yerevan.
 He graduated from the Khachatur Abovian Armenian State Pedagogical University in 1982.
 In 1986, he completed his postgraduate studies in conducting at the Yerevan Komitas State Conservatory, where he has been teaching since 1985, as a professor since 1999.
 He has also been the director of the Sayat-Nova Music School since 2003.
 Hekekyan has established and worked with the Children's Choir of the Spendiaryan Music School (1982–1988), the Female Choir of the Committee of Youth Organization (1986–1988), the Armenian National Radio Chamber Choir (1984–2002), and the Little Singers of Armenia (1992–present).